Bylaws for ARITH [PDF]

 Bylaw 1 (Composition and Duties of the Steering Committee)

-The Steering Committee of the IEEE Symposia on Computer Arithmetic consists of previous Program Chairs and General Chairs.
+The Steering Committee of the IEEE Symposia on Computer Arithmetic consists of previous Program Chairs.

-The Steering Committee elects a board consisting of three members, denoted the SC-Board in the following.
+The Steering Committee elects a board consisting of three members, denoted the SC-Board as follows.
+The SC-Board selects one of its members as chair who serves for one year.
 Each year one member is replaced on a rotational basis.

 The SC-Board is responsible for conducting the business of the Steering Committee, including organizing formal ballots on controversial points or otherwise as needed.

 A ballot can be requested by any Steering Committee member, and the result of the vote is binding.
-In the case of a tie, the SC-Board random selects a Steering Committee member and her/his vote breaks the tie.
+In the case of a tie, the SC-Board random selects a ballot that breaks the tie.

-The SC-Board calls a Steering Committee Meeting during the ARITH-N symposium and provides minutes of the meeting after the meeting.
+The SC-Board calls a Steering Committee Meeting during the ARITH YYYY (YYYY = 4-digit year) symposium and provides minutes of the meeting after the meeting.

 The Steering Committee reviews its membership during the Steering Committee meeting at the symposium.
 Members who have not been present at the last three symposia are automatically transferred to emeritus status.

-The Steering Committee is responsible for processing requests to hold ARITH-(N+2) and for selecting one site proposal by vote at the ARITH-N Steering Committee Meeting.
+The Steering Committee is responsible for processing requests to hold ARITH YYYY+2 and for selecting one site proposal by vote at the ARITH YYYY Steering Committee Meeting.

-The Steering Committee appoints distinct persons as the General Chair and two or three Program Committee Chairs for ARITH-(N+2).
+The Steering Committee appoints distinct persons as the General Chair and two Program Committee Chairs for ARITH YYYY+2.
 Additional officers such as Financial Chair, Publicity Chair, Registration Chair, Proceedings Editor, etc., are appointed at the discretion of the General Chair.

 Bylaw 2 (ARITH Symposium Officers)

-The General Chair, in consultation with the Symposium Officers, publishes a timetable for the Symposium.
-This timetable includes the dates at which certain tasks are to be completed, and who is responsible for those tasks, such as preparing and publicizing the Call for Papers, setting the necessary deadlines, raising external funds for the symposium, negotiating and signing a contract with the local facility, reviewing submitted papers and announcing decisions, preparing and publicizing the advance program, preparing the final program, and registration.
+The General Chair and the other Symposium Officers are responsible to complete in a timely manner a number of tasks, including, preparing and publicizing the Call for Papers, by setting the necessary deadlines, raising external funds for the symposium, negotiating and signing a contract with the local facility, preparing and publicizing the advance and the final program, and registration.

 The Program Chairs appoint a Program Committee (PC).
 The size of the Program Committee must be proportional to the expected number of submissions to ensure a smooth review process without overloading PC members.
 If there is an exceptionally large number of submissions, additional members can be added to the Program Committee after the submission deadline.